stylus/stylus/docs/executable.md

       $ stylus one.styl two.styl

-  For development purpose, you can enable the `linenos` option to emit comments indicating the Stylus filename and line number in the generated css:
+  For development purposes, you can use the `linenos` option to emit comments indicating the Stylus filename and line number in the generated CSS:

       $ stylus --line-numbers <path>